TIMMYG Studios

 Channel Types

-Use a single global frequency where all players can hear each other regardless of location.
-This is standard radio behavior—everyone shares the same communication line.
+A single shared frequency — all connected players hear each other regardless of location.

-Use frequency ranges with location-based assignment.
-Units at different locations get separate frequencies automatically, but dispatchers can reach everyone via the control frequency.
+Location-based frequency assignment within a range.
+Units at different locations get separate frequencies automatically, but dispatchers can broadcast to all units via the control frequency.

-Four units on the same trunking channel—two at Mission Row, two at the hospital—will be on separate frequencies by location, but dispatch can broadcast globally to all units.
+Four units on the same trunked channel — two at Mission Row, two at the hospital — will be on separate sub-frequencies by location, but dispatch can reach all of them.

 Emergency Features